 Book your appointment online now

 Pros and cons of under the muscle implants

 For many patients, under muscle breast augmentation is the appropriate choice.

 Benefits of under the muscle implants

-If you have empty breasts after major weight loss or pregnancy, or if you have very little natural breast tissue to begin with, under muscle implants look best.
+If you have empty breasts after major weight loss or pregnancy, or if you have very little natural breast tissue to begin with, under muscle implants are usually a more suitable choice.